andrewgribben/ES-Theme-Epic-Dark/README.md

   <h1 align="center">Epic Dark - EmulationStation Theme</h3>

   <p align="center">
-    This is a modern darkish Emulation Station theme with virbrant art.
+    This is a modern darkish Emulation Station theme with vibrant art.
     <br />
     The theme is based on the <a href="https://github.com/c64-dev/es-theme-epicnoir">original theme by Chicuelo and c64-dev</a>, <a href="https://github.com/hoover900/Not-so-Epic">a fork theme by hoover900</a> and it also uses artwork from the <a href="https://github.com/HerbFargus/es-theme-tronkyfran">theme done by HerbFargus</a>.
   </p>